Retailers pull lobster from menus after ‘red list’ warning

 The U.S. lobster fishery is also one of the most lucrative in the country and was worth more than $900 million at the docks in 2021, when fishermen caught more than 130 million pounds (59 million kilograms) of the crustaceans.

 Seafood Watch partners with numerous major seafood buyers on its recommendations.
-Some of the buyers, such as Compass Group, Cheesecake Factory and Mars Petcare, did not respond to requests for comment from The Associated Press.
+Some of the buyers, such as Compass Group and Cheesecake Factory, did not respond to requests for comment from The Associated Press.
+A spokesperson for one, Mars Petcare, said the company doesn’t have lobster in its supply chain.

 Environmental groups said Seafood Watch’s decision places a spotlight on the fishery and the need to do more to protect whales.